denten-books/plain-text/0-intro.md

 that own the means of textual production and dissemination.
 Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
 By contrast, in wealthier economies, such infrastructures are commodified.
-Consequently, the material contexts of meaning-making---received passively, taken for granted---disappear from view.
-For many readers, technologies that support reading, writing, and interpretation pass from tools to fetish.
-No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers.
+Consequently, readers receive the material contexts of their meaning-making passively.
+The costs of knowledge production and barriers to its distribution disappear from view.
+For many readers, technologies that support reading, writing, and interpretation further pass from tools to fetish.
+No longer comprehensible by the way of the pen or printing press we imbue them with magical powers.
 Thus we exist in the state of profound alienation from the material conditions closet to our mental activity.
+We read electronic books as they read us, without depth or reflection.

 The future of reading and writing is inexorably intertwined with the development of computer science and software engineering.
 Even if you are not